Our history is one

 state parks INTERACTIVE MAP

 Anaconda Smoke Stack State Park Get Directions to Park Anaconda Smoke Stack State Park is located off of I-90, 24 miles from Butte, MT.
-Situated on top on a hillside of the Anaconda Pintler Mountain Range foothills, you can see this state park from miles around.
-As a monument to the nation's period of industrialism, …
+Situated on top of a hillside of the Anaconda Pintler Mountain Range foothills, you can see this state park from miles around.
+As a monument to the nation's period of industrialism, particularly when viewed in conjunction with Butte's Berk…

-Lewis & Clark Caverns State Park Get Directions to Park Located just east of Whitehall, MT, lies the Lewis and Clark Caverns.
+Lewis & Clark Caverns State Park Get Directions to Park Located just east of Whitehall, MT lies the Lewis and Clark Caverns.
 Discovered in 1892 by local hunters, these caverns went on to become Montana's first state park.
-As one of the largest known limestone cavern systems in the northwest, Montanans have been ex…
+As one of the largest known limestone cavern systems in the northwest, Montanans have been exploring the caves for over 100 years!

 General Park Fee Information